Betty Lynn: Personal life

 Lynn with Ian Oliver Martin on April 18, 2011.

 In 1950 in Los Angeles, Lynn bought a house, where her mother and grandparents moved in and lived with her for years.
 She thus assumed the off-screen roles of breadwinner and caretaker.

 Lynn never married, although she stated she was once engaged.
 By July 2019, she was residing in Mount Airy, North Carolina, and continued to make monthly personal appearances in town at the Andy Griffith Museum, signing autographs and meeting with her fans.
 Lynn once commented, "The longer I live here, the more I see things [Griffith] took from his hometown."

 A devout Roman Catholic, Lynn regularly attended St. Timothy's Catholic Church in Los Angeles, and after her move to Mount Airy, she joined the local Holy Angels Catholic Church.

 After a brief illness, Lynn died in October 2021 at the age of 95.
-At the time of her death, she was working on her autobiography, which is set to be released posthumously.
-In response to her death, Ron Howard of The Andy Griffith Show wrote about Lynn's cheerful personality both on set as well as away from the cameras:
+At the time of her death, she was working on her autobiography, which was set to be released posthumously.
+In response to her death, Ron Howard of The Andy Griffith Show wrote about Lynn's cheerful personality both on set and away from the cameras:

 "RIP Betty Lynn.
 She played Thelma Lou on #TAGS & brightened every scene she was in & every shooting day she was on set.
 I saw her last a few years ago where she still lit up the room with her positivity.
 It was great to have known and worked with her.
-She truly was 95yrs young".
+She truly was 95 yrs young".

 Honors

 Lynn was inducted into the Missouri Walk of Fame, located in Marshfield, Missouri, in 2007.
-Nine years later on August 30, 2016, she was presented with the Order of the Long Leaf Pine, the highest civilian honor bestowed in North Carolina, by the state's lieutenant governor Dan Forest, having been granted it by governor Pat McCrory.
+Nine years later on August 30, 2016, she was presented with the Order of the Long Leaf Pine, the highest civilian honor bestowed in North Carolina, by the state's lieutenant governor, Dan Forest, having been granted it by Governor Pat McCrory.